 - Neyopa, Bacha Nagma in Jammu and Kashmir

-Like other dances these folk and tribal dances also have definite costumes and accessories which distinguishes them and gives them identity.
+Like other dance forms, these folk and tribal dances also have definite costumes and accessories, which distinguishes them, and gives them identity.

-Mostly people learn these dances by watching others perform and not like classical dances which need theoretical as well as practical training and also qualify in examination related to their dance training. .
+Mostly, people learn these dances by watching others perform, and not like classical dances, which need theoretical as well as practical training, and also qualify in examinations, related to their dance training. .

 - Bollywood refers to the Cinema and film industry in Mumbai (Earlier Bombay).

-- The dances in Indian cinema are not confined to a particular style of dancing.
+- The dances in the Indian cinema, are not confined to a particular style of dancing.

-- They can be a combination of Indian classical, folk dance, tribal dance, contemporary style, Western style of dancing.
+- They can be a combination of Indian classical, folk dance, tribal dance, contemporary style and Western style of dancing.

-- Normally it is to express a part of the script through dance, drama, lyrics and these Bollywood dances are choreographed by artists well versed in many styles of dancing.
+- Normally, it is to express a part of the script through dance, drama, lyrics.
+These Bollywood dances are choreographed by the artists, well versed in many styles of dancing.

-- What comes out is amazing because it has all the attractions that can keep the attention of the audience.
+- What comes out, is amazing, because it has all the attractions, which can keep the attention of the audience.

-- The costume, ornaments, music, props, scenery, whether outdoor or indoor all add to the charm of a popular Bollywood dance performance.
+- The costume, the ornaments, the music, the props, the scenery, whether outdoor or indoor, all add to the charm of a popular Bollywood dance performance.

-- It is difficult to imagine an Indian film without a song and dance sequence.
-People love it and film makers make it in keeping with the trend most liked by movie watchers.
+- It is difficult to imagine an Indian film, without a song and dance sequence.
+People love it, and the film makers make it, in keeping with the trend, and loved by the movie watchers.